bcritt1/farmshare/readme.md

 ## Moving and seeing in the shell

 So you're probably feeling pretty lost right now.
 There are a couple basics to getting around in the shell, which is essentially the layer upon which graphical operating systems like MacOS and Windows run, and is essentially a more direct, non-graphical way of interacting with your computer.
-The architecture underneath, though, is the same.
+The system underneath, though, is the same.
 Type
 ```bash
 pwd
 ```
 and you will see something like ```/home/yourUsername/```. ```pwd``` stands for "print working directory" and it tells you "where you are located" in your computer.
-On a graphical system, this would be like the file you have open in
+On a graphical system, this would be like the folder you have open in
 File Explorer.
+It's important to remember that when working in the terminal, you are very explicitly located in a specific place on your machine, and the directions you give to the machine will be interpreted from this position.
+PWD can be used to tell you this position at any given time.
 Our directory is empty right now, so let's create some directories (or folders):
 ```bash
 mkdir out/ err/ outputs/
 ```